 The business has expanded considerably since then, including the purchase of La Hougue Fouque Farm Hotel and The Dolphin Hotel during the 1970’s.
 In 1986, Toni & Margaret handed over the reins to their son, David, and his wife, Julie, who oversaw a major renovation project in 1991 to modernise and extend Cobo Bay Hotel before also taking over The Dolphin and La Hougue Fouque in 1999, which they also proceeded to transform and relaunch as The Doghouse and The Farmhouse respectively.

 The next major chapter in Cobo Bay Hotel’s history began in 2008 with the refurbishment of the ground floor and the addition of The Beach Terrace, followed by a complete overhaul of our accommodation.
-By this time, David & Julie’s sons, Jamie and Luke, had joined the family business and continue to help oversee all three establishments.
+By this time, David & Julie’s sons, Jamie and Luke, had joined the family business and continued to help oversee all three establishments.

 Every effort is made to run Cobo Bay Hotel as environmentally friendly as possible by reducing and recycling waste wherever we can.

 Energy-efficient and long-lasting LED light bulbs are used throughout the property, with motion and daylight sensors fitted in our corridors and health suite to reduce energy wastage.

 All of our bathrooms are stocked with Gilchrist & Soames' BeeKind range of toiletries, which come in environmentally friendly packaging and donate a percentage of their sales to bee research.
 We have also replaced miniature ‘single serve’ toiletries with larger bottles to reduce wastage whilst our water purification system saves thousands of bottles from being thrown away each year.

 The majority of our own waste, including cardboard, paper, plastics, glass and cans are sent for recycling, and our cooking oil is collected to be transformed into bio-diesel.